pi2-picole/api/README.md

 Django handles the creation of the database tables and columns, so you should **NEVER** do them manually, unless you are 100% sure of what you are doing.
 Problems related to that usually mean that we didn't tell django to update the database after creating/altering models and their attributes.
-Try running:
+Try running (on the picole folder):
 ```shell
 $ ./manage.py makemigrations
 $ ./manage.py migrate